mlochbaum/BQN/README.md

 Want to learn and use a modern, powerful language centered on Ken Iverson's array programming paradigm?
 BQN **now provides**:

 - A simple, consistent, and [stable](commentary/stability.md) array programming language
-- Documentation with examples, visuals, explanations, and rationale for features
+- A low-dependency C implementation using bytecode compilation: [installation](running.md)
 - Basic [system functions](spec/system.md) for common math, file, and IO operations
-- A low-dependency C implementation using bytecode compilation
+- Documentation with examples, visuals, explanations, and rationale for features

 BQN **will provide**: